Project Manager - IT (ADAPT) Job Code: 4074 Grade: L

 Enviable resources.
 Enjoy free commuter programs, ridesharing incentives, discounts and more.

 Redwood City.
-Our new Stanford Redwood City campus, scheduled to open in 2019, will be the workplace for approximately 2,700 staff, including University IT, whose jobs are important to supporting the University's mission.
-The campus will offer amenities such as onsite cafes and a dining pavilion, a high-end fitness facility with an outdoor pool, and a childcare center for Stanford families.
+Our new Stanford Redwood City campus, opened in 2019, will be the workplace for approximately 2,700 staff, including University IT, whose jobs are important to supporting the University's mission.
+The campus offers amenities such as onsite cafes and a dining pavilion, a high-end fitness facility with an outdoor pool, and a childcare center for Stanford families.

 Location: Business Affairs: University IT (UIT), Redwood City, California, United States Schedule: Classification Level: